Francis Masse: Biography

-After high school, Francis Masse studied at the art school of Nancy and then Grenoble, he makes himself known first of all with his sculptures, it is an unknown aspect of his work, which nevertheless became his main activity again since the early 1990s.
-From the early 1970s, he made his first comics, including the "beckettian" Le Roi de le monde (The King of the World) published in Le Canard Sauvage in 1973.
+After high school, Francis Masse studied at the art school of Nancy and then Grenoble, he made himself known first of all with his sculptures, it is an unknown aspect of his work, which nevertheless became his main activity again since the early 1990s.
+From the early 1970s, he made his first comics, including the Le Roi de le monde (The King of the World) published in Le Canard Sauvage in 1973.

-Very early, he produced animations whose graphic design described by Romain Brethes as audacious, inimitable and unclassifiable and prefigures the peculiar style of his comics.
-Yves Frémion points out that his universe was in place since the beginning, but graphically progressed very quickly.
-Masse uses hatching, wefts, satin coated.
-The drawing is dark, the detailed wefts close to engraving.

 Masse presents a graphic universe that embodies the post-1968 trend in the avant-garde press of the early 1970s.
-According to Romain Brethes, Masse is part of the history of comics for having embraced its most radical revolutions and having participated in his most fruitful experiments.

-Masse's universe is often described as surrealistic.
-However, Romain Brethes points out that we should rather speak of hyperrealism, because, when reading these comics, dating back to the early 1980s, we are witnessing, incredulously, the prophetic advent of the world of decades to come: ecological catastrophes, the world of multimedia and the virtual world are omnipresent with television, video games and new technologies that announce the computerized society.

 Cartoons

 Between 1970 and 72, he tackles animation in the association aaa (Atelier d'Animation d'Annecy) with the free jazz delirium of the Judgement Dernier and the hilarious Cagouince Migrateur.
 In 1973–74 with Pink Splash Production (created by Paul Dopff) known for his rather underground spirit, he directed Évasion Expresse, a short film combining animated papercutting and cartoons on cellulo, integrated with the previous films in the program Dessins Animés et Cie screened for several weeks in 1974 at the Ciné-Halles in Paris.
-Yves Frémion, who attended, considers that they are breathtaking, simple, effective, virtuous, hilarious, pure masterpieces.

 In his report of the 1974 Grenoble festival, a critic of Art Vivant defined the style of Évasion Expresse of "Crumbian" graphics and splendidly black humor. Évasion Expresse tells the story of a man sitting on the window side in a train compartment and who lets himself go to a fantasized vision of an appearance in the scrolling landscape... up to a "apotheosis".